-- EN25.1 Extension to Hendre Quarry (Limestone) - EN25.2 Extension to Pant y Pwll Dwr Quarry (Limestone) - EN25.3 Extension to Ddol Uchaf Quarry (Sand and Gravel) - EN25.4 Extension within Fron Haul Quarry (Sand and Gravel) - 9.99 The Regional Technical Statement (RTS Second Review) and accompanying appendix for North Wales has identified a requirement for Flintshire to allocate at least 3.543 million tonnes of sand and gravel and at least 35.928 million tonnes of crushed rock.
+- EN25.1 Extension to Hendre Quarry (Limestone) - EN25.2 Extension to Pant y Pwll Dwr Quarry (Limestone) - EN25.3 Extension to Ddol Uchaf Quarry (Sand and Gravel) - EN25.4 Extension within Fron Haul Quarry (Sand and Gravel) - 9.99 The Regional Technical Statement (RTS) (Second Review) and accompanying appendix for North Wales has identified a requirement for Flintshire to allocate at least 3.543 million tonnes of sand and gravel and at least 35.928 million tonnes of crushed rock.
 The allocations identified within Policy EN25 are not sufficient to meet the identified need over the Plan Period.
-Therefore, the Council will work in collaboration with Denbighshire County Council and Wrexham County Borough Council in order to provide the apportionments identified.
-A Statement of Sub-Regional Collaboration has been entered into in order to provide certainty that the identified need will be met over the plan period. - 9.100 Fron Haul is an operational sand and gravel quarry with existing permitted reserves.
+Therefore, the council will work in collaboration with Denbighshire County Council and Wrexham County Borough Councils in order to provide the apportionments identified.
+A Statement of Sub-Regional Collaboration has been entered into in order to provide certainty that the identified need will be met over the plan period.
+Therefore, the council will work in collaboration with Denbighshire County Council and Wrexham County Borough Councils in order to provide the apportionments identified.
+A Statement of Sub-Regional Collaboration has been entered into in order to provide certainty that the identified need will be met over the Plan period. - 9.100 Fron Haul is an operational sand and gravel quarry with existing permitted reserves.
 The allocation would enable reserves to be removed which are currently within the site boundary but which are not currently consented.
 Ddol Uchaf is a dormant site which has not been worked for a number of years.
 The allocation includes an area to the west which is not currently consented but which would, together with the consented area, form one large quarry.
 The site is to the north of the AONB and has the potential to impact the AONB.
 Progressive restoration will therefore be important to minimise any impacts on the setting of the AONB.